molecanth/molecanth.github.io/Submodule/Functional_analysis.md

 <img src="../img/pathway_analysis.png" width="500">

-The goal of functional analysis is provide biological insight, so it's necessary to analyze our results in the context of our experimental hypothesis: **FMRP and MOV10 associate and regulate the translation of a subset of RNAs**.
-Therefore, based on the authors' hypothesis, we may expect the enrichment of processes/pathways related to **translation, splicing, and the regulation of mRNAs**, which we would need to validate experimentally.
+The goal of functional analysis is provide biological insight, so it's necessary to analyze our results in the context of our experimental hypothesis: **Apes differ from non-apes in skeletal muscle gene expression patterns**.
+Given this hypothesis, what types of processes or pathways might we expect to see enrichment in?

-***Note that all tools described below are great tools to validate experimental results and to make hypotheses.
-These tools suggest genes/pathways that may be involved with your condition of interest; however, you should NOT use these tools to make conclusions about the pathways involved in your experimental process.
-You will need to perform experimental validation of any suggested pathways.***

 ## Over-representation analysis
 There are a plethora of functional enrichment tools that perform some type of over-representation analysis by querying databases containing information about gene function and interactions. **Querying these databases for gene function requires the use of a _consistent vocabulary_ to describe gene function.** One of the most widely-used vocabularies is the **Gene Ontology (GO)**.
 This vocabulary was established by the Gene Ontology project, and the words in the vocabulary are referred to as GO terms.